carlosalexei/aks-workshop/README.md

 ### Welcome to the Azure Kubernetes Service Workshop.

-In this workshop, you'll go through tasks to deploy a multicontainer application to Kubernetes on Azure Kubernetes Service (AKS).
+In this workshop, you'll go through tasks to deploy a multicontainer application to Kubernetes on Azure Kubernetes Service (AKS). test

 ### Learning Objectives
 * Create an Azure Kubernetes Service cluster